Hrafngud/gungnr/overall_plan.md

 - Define `.env.example` with GitHub and Cloudflare settings.
 - Ensure Docker, cloudflared, and templates directory access on host.
 - Plan for runtime settings in DB (domain, tokens, cloudflared config path).
+- Decide host-installed `cloudflared` service as the only tunnel path (no compose cloudflared container).
+- Establish a host-worker handoff model (`deploy.sh` worker + API token) so tunnel edits happen on the host.
+- Treat `deploy.sh` as reference-only; do not modify it.
+The UI should first mirror its CLI behavior before advanced automation.

 2) Backend First
 - Scaffold backend structure and config loader.